 It is a unique gesture belonging to Turkish culture.
 I’m sure it’s unfamiliar to western people.
 Elder Turkish people expect you to kiss their hand and put it on your forehand when you greet them.

 We always do that when visiting grandparents.
 It’s also a tradition for Eid (Bayram) times.
-Turkish people visit their elder ones during Eids to show their respect and remembrance and perform that gesture.
+Turkish people visit their older ones during Eid to show their respect and remembrance and perform that gesture.

 Touching Heads To One Another

-Sometimes they even do the small talk while doing this gesture.
+Sometimes they even make small talk while doing this gesture.

 Placing Hand On The Chest

 This is a gesture with religious connotations.
 Religious people don’t prefer touching the opposite gender physically.
-So when someone intends to do a handshake or hug they politely step back and put their hand above their heart on the left.
-You may have seen it on Turkish TV series because many male characters use the hand-on-the-chest gesture.
+So when someone intends to do a handshake or hug, they politely step back and put their hand above their heart on the left.
+You may have seen it in Turkish TV series because many male characters use the hand-on-the-chest gesture.